 Victoria’s history is written in her streets and landmarks, from Mount Tolmie to Begbie Street.
 Living there, I knew that many of the names were based on historical figures.
 Other than reading the occasional historical plaque, I never took the time to find out more.
 Then I picked up The Chief Factor’s Daughter by Vanessa Winn this summer.
-This novel is a fascinating glimpse into the people behind the names around Victoria.
+This novel is a fascinating glimpse into the fur trade history of British Columbia’s capital city.

 Margaret is the fourth daughter of Chief Factor John Work.
 As the story begins, she’s the oldest daughter at home—and at age 23, almost an old maid.
 She helps her older sisters take care of their children, tutors her younger siblings, and tries to navigate the social dynamics of a fur trade town on the edge of change.